skip to main |

 Even the more liberal stance on gay clergy faces more debate before it can become church policy.
 A majority of the church's 173 U.S. presbyteries must approve it.
 Two years ago — after years of efforts by supporters — a similar measure was sent out to presbyteries but died when 94 of them voted against it.

-Presbyterian leaders approve gay clergy policy, Salt Lake Tribune
+Presbyterian leaders approve gay clergy policy,

 Presbyterian leaders voted Thursday to allow non-celibate gays in committed relationships to serve as clergy, approving the first of two policy changes that could make their church one of the most gay-friendly major Christian denominations in the U.S.